 Clicking on an individual tile will take you to the full report with the corresponding datasets and settings based on the dashboard tile:

-When creating a dashboard tile directly in a dashboard, you will be prompted to select from the following tile types:
+When creating a dashboard tile directly in a dashboard, you will be prompted to select from several tile types.

 Dashboards can be used to surface directional performance data across your various marketing programs or business segments, to help you quickly identify where to take action.